Light-Wizzard/QtAppVeyor/README.md

 making it hard to figure out what is going on, so I needed a simple application, that can compile without the need of extra Library's.

+This is project is for AppVeyor if they want to move it to their account and take it over.

 This is a simple application written in Qt C++ using Widgets, it is a simple app that has a settings page to enter in all the Variables needed to make an AppVeyor Yaml file, so with a click of a bottom you can automate the creation of .appveyor.yml file.